 Without these parameters, no calculation or interpretation of VaR values is possible.
-Consider the example of how VaR reflects the expected loss with a given degree of reliability.
-The meaning of the risk value of \$10 millions for a time-level of one day and the confidence level of 99% means that: the probability that in the next 24 hours firm will lose less than \$10 millions is 99%; the probability that losses will exceed \$10 millions in the nearest twenty-four hours equals to 1%; losses that exceed \$10 millions are expected averagely once every 100 days of haggling.
+Consider the example of how VaR reflects the expected losses with a given degree of reliance.
+The meaning of the risk value of \$10 millions for a time-level of one day and the confidence level of 99% means that: the probability that in the next 24 hours the firm will lose less than 10 millions dollars is 99%; the probability that losses will exceed 10 millions dollars in the nearest twenty-four hours equals to 1%; losses that exceed 10 millions dollars are expected averagely once every 100 days of tenders.

-For the evaluation of the "cost of risk", it is used several methods to calculate this indicator, the main ones are:
+For the evaluation of the "cost of risk", several methods are used to calculate this indicator, the main methods are:

-- Parametric (analytical) method that is based on two components: - The models of dependence of portfolio income on factors of risk changes; - The models of volatility and correlation of factors of risks.
+1. Parametric (analytical) method that is based on two components:

+- the models of dependence of portfolio income on factors of risk changes; - the models of volatility and correlation of factors of risks.

-Because of its relative simplicity, this method has become the most common of all the methods for calculating VaR, but it does not allow using other distributions, despite of normal, and proper risk assessment of nonlinear tools.
+Because of its relative simplicity, this method has become the most common of all the methods for calculating VaR, but it does not allow using other distributions, despite of normal, and proper assessment of risks of nonlinear tools.

 2. Historical simulation method.
-This method estimates cost of risk beyond normal distribution of risk factors probabilities and provides availability of significant statistical base by each factor.
-Method comes of assumption about stationary fluctuations of financial market conjuncture and factors of risk that generated by them.
+This method estimates cost of risk beyond normal distribution of probabilities of risk factors and provides availability of significant statistical base by each factor.
+Method comes of assumption about stationary fluctuations of financial market conjuncture and factors of risk that are generated by them.
 In other words, the calculation of VaR is based on assumption about stationary behavior of market prices in near future.

-The method allows estimating not only the standard, but also unusual fluctuations of financial market conjuncture, i.e. better reflect the real risk factors.
+The method allows us to estimate not only the standard, but also unusual fluctuations of financial market conjuncture, i.e. better reflect the real risk factors.

 The calculation of VaR by historical simulation method is very labor-intensive in terms of the amount of necessary calculations, as it requires the revaluation of each tool for each single day of the chosen historical period.
 Limitations are connected with the fact that historical data cannot serve as the basis for a reliable prediction of future results.

-.
-Monte Carlo method (imitation of simulation method).
+Monte Carlo method (imitation simulation method).
 In the process of implementation of this method, a special computer program generates large volumes of variants that imitate real possible results of price changes of separate security (on the basis of defined by user set of scenarios) and then statistically classifies them according to their probability.
-Then program assumes the value of VaR, linked to given confidence interval.
-For example, for fixation of risk by 95% confidence interval can be re-evaluated the whole portfolios to million times in order to determine the entire range of possible values of the gain/loss and then set a value of VaR as the value of 95% of the observations were less than this figure, and those 5% remaining - more than that figure.
-Artificial simulation of risk factors allows you to select any kind of distribution of their probability and get the greatest accuracy of the VaR calculations [1, p.140].
+Then program assigns the value to of VaR, linked to given confidence interval.
+For example, for fixation of risk in 95% confidence interval the whole portfolios can be re-evaluated to million times in order to determine the entire range of possible values of the gains/losses and then to set a value of VaR as the value of 95% of the observations were less than this figure, and those 5% remaining - more than that figure.
+Artificial simulation of risk factors allows you to select any kinds of distribution of their probability and get the highest accuracy of the VaR calculations [1, p.140].

-Thus, the basis of foreign exchange risk management is a clear determination of the tasks facing the financial manager at the initial stage of insurance and minimization of foreign exchange risk.
-They are:
+Thus, the basis of foreign exchange risk management is a clear determination of the tasks facing the financial manager at the initial stage of insurance and minimization of foreign exchange risks.
+They include:

 • assessment of the need to manage foreign exchange risk.
 It depends on the position of the company's management.
-Taking into account all "for" and "against "the insurance of foreign exchange risks;
+All "for" and "against concerning "the insurance of foreign exchange risks are taken into account;

 • determining the range of problems that are related to the prediction of the dynamics of exchange rates.
-Finance manager have to be able to use methods of exchange rates forecasting;
+Finance manager should be able to use methods of exchange rates forecasting;